 2. Aphids

-Aphids are active pests of this veggie.
-These tiny critters have soft bodies, but they can cause a lot of damage to plants.
+Aphids are active pests of this vegetable.
+These tiny critters have soft bodies, but they can cause significant damage to plants.

 3. Whiteflies

-Whiteflies are sap-feeding insects that attack many crops.
+Whiteflies are sap-feeding insects that attack a wide range of crops.
 They are tiny and resemble moths.

 They produce honeydew, attracting sooty mold that can disrupt photosynthesis in turnips.